-- 2.3.33 Substantial work has been carried out in identifying sites through urban capacity survey work and call for sites exercises and as part of the production of the first and second SHLAA's. - 2.3.34 The progress on the DPD has slipped as a result of the slower than anticipated progress on the Core Strategy.
-In line with guidance and emerging good practice, the Allocations DPD must follow on behind the Core Strategy, which sets the top level strategy to which the DPD must conform.
+- 2.3.42 Substantial work has been carried out in identifying sites through urban capacity survey work and call for sites exercises and as part of the production of the first and second SHLAA's. - 2.3.43 The progress on the DPD has slipped as a result of the slower than anticipated progress on the Core Strategy.
+In line with previous guidance and good practice, the Allocations DPD has followed on behind the Core Strategy, which sets the top level strategy to which the DPD must conform.
 The DPD also needs to align with the AAP's.
-It is envisaged that Issues and Options stage will not now be reached before the Autumn of 2013 at the earliest.